 The customer journey outlined above is not a simple linear journey.
 A research study by McKinsey revealed that it is much more complex.
 For example:

 - The prospect might become aware of new offers during the evaluation stage instead of starting with a complete list of available offers

-- Once a customer has good experience with a particular offer, subsequent purchases could skip the consideration and evaluation phase and go straight to the purchase phase
+- Once a customer has a good experience with a particular offer, subsequent purchases could skip the consideration and evaluation phase and go straight to the purchase phase

 A seller who understands the customer journey will be in a position to design the right kind of experience at each stage.
-For example, if the seller determines that their target customers are not yet aware of their offer and its value, focus will be on creating such awareness.
+For example, if the seller determines that their target customers are not yet aware of their offer and its value, the focus will be on creating such awareness.
 The seller would also be able to provide the right kind of after-sales support to generate customer loyalty.

 Reaching the Customer

 When you plan a publicity campaign, you have to decide how you will reach your prospective customers.
 This involves getting a clear idea of the media to which your prospects are exposed to.
 In the case of local retail customers, the medium could include: